 Another bake off, another set of results that didn’t quite align with my personal rankings.
 (I note my personal favorites at the veryyyyy bottom of this post under recommendations.)
 I note in the factors below a few reasons why some of my top picks fared more poorly.

-Overall, this was a more difficult bake off to judge than I anticipated because while a few coffee cakes stood out for things like an extreme amount of streusel or brown sugar, there were a fair amount of coffee cakes that were all relatively similar (and that’s reflected in the clumping of rankings below):
+Overall, this was a more difficult bake off to judge than I anticipated.
+While a few coffee cakes stood out for things like an extreme amount of streusel or brown sugar, a fair amount of coffee cakes were all relatively similar.
+This is reflected in the clumping of rankings below:

 Factors

-In looking at the ingredient breakdowns of both the cakes and streusels below, I really couldn’t pull out any big correlation themes around rankings and ingredients used (except maybe that tasters preferred streusels made with brown sugar).
+In looking at the ingredient breakdowns of the cake/streusels below, I struggled to identify any major themes.
+(Except maybe that tasters preferred streusels made with brown sugar).
 However, I included a few observations around technique below.

-Streusel ratio: I think this was a huge factor that affected rankings (further reinforcing the decision to omit crumb cakes as they likely would have won decisively).
-Any recipe with complaints of not enough streusel tended to be ranked lower no matter how good the cake itself was.
+Streusel ratio: This was a huge factor that affected rankings.
+(This further reinforced my decision to omit crumb cakes as they likely would have won decisively).
+Any recipe with complaints of insufficient streusel tended to rank lower no matter how good the cake itself was.

-Streusel mixing method: I cannot say I noticed any difference in the crumbs made with melted butter vs. softened butter cut in with a fork vs. cold butter cut in with a fork (the most useless, laborious task in my mind).
-I think the texture of the streusel really comes down to the ratio of butter vs. dry ingredients and ensuring that you don’t overmix the crumbs into a paste.
+Streusel mixing method: I didn’t notice any difference in the crumbs made with melted butter vs. softened or cold butter cut in with a fork.
+The latter is one of the most useless, laborious task in my mind.
+I think the streusel texture really comes down to the ratio of butter vs. dry and ensuring the crunbs don’t get overmixed into a paste.
 In any case, I highly recommend melting the butter when making streusel for the easiest method!

 Dairy type:

-- Sour cream: Sour-cream based cakes took the top two spots–sour cream is key to providing the fat and moisture to create the substantial crumb of a traditional coffee cake.
+- Sour cream: Sour cream based cakes took the top two spots.
+The thicker dairy is key to providing fat and moisture for the substantial crumb of a traditional coffee cake.

-- Greek yogurt: Since we only tested one recipe using Greek yogurt (Starbucks), it’s hard to tell if the lower fat content of full-fat Greek yogurt handicapped this recipe against the sour cream recipes (I think the lower scores were more due to the lack of streusel).
-I think the even, spongy crumb of the yogurt cake was very pleasing and would easily use it again if I didn’t have sour cream on hand.
+- Greek yogurt: I only tested one recipe using Greek yogurt–Starbucks.
+So it’s hard to tell if the lower fat content of Greek yogurt handicapped this recipe against the sour cream recipes.
+Truthfully, I think the lower scores were more due to the lack of streusel.
+The even, spongy crumb of the yogurt cake was very pleasing and I’d easily use it as a substitute if I didn’t have sour cream.

 - Cream cheese: Sugar Spun Run had a noticeably shaggy, fluffy crumb that seemed slightly drier than its sour cream counterparts.
 (Because Jessie combines cream cheese with oil, it’s hard to tell what the effect of the cream cheese really was).

-- Buttermilk: Using buttermilk only in Joy the Baker’s cake led to a much lighter crumb relative to the rest–a more traditional yellow cake style that I preferred.
+- Buttermilk: Using buttermilk only in Joy the Baker’s cake led to a much lighter crumb relative to the rest.
+I preferred the more traditional yellow cake style over some of the thicker crumbs.
 If you find traditional coffee cake too heavy, try one without sour cream!

-Bake time: Let us not let me, your enthusiastic home baker host, off the hook and ignore the fact that I may have overbaked several of these cakes.
-In the name of ensuring that no one was eating raw batter, I baked most of these to the upper limit of the suggested bake time, and sometimes a few minutes beyond to ensure the skewer coming out was decidedly clean.
-So, if some of these cakes are marked down for dryness, I fully acknowledge that this could be due to my baking skills, not the recipe, and encourage you to give the recipe a try anyway if it sounds good to you!
+Bake time: There’s always the element of baker’s error!
+As your resident enthusiastic home baker host, it’s fully possible that I overbaked several of these cakes.
+To ensure that no one was eating raw batter, I baked most cakes to the upper limit of the suggested bake time.
+Sometimes I baked them a few minutes beyond to ensure the skewer coming out was decidedly clean.
+If a cake is marked down for dryness, that could very well be due to my baking skills, not the recipe.
+I encourage you to try the recipe anyway if it sounds good to you!

 Analysis